code4lib/2024.code4lib.org/_posts/keynotes/2023-03-15-lydia-tang.md

 ---
 layout: presentation
 speakers-text: Dr. Lydia Tang
-speakers:
-- lydia-tang
+speaker: lydia-tang
-day: 1
-group: key-open
-spot: 1
-length: 45
-type: key-open
-startTime: 2023-03-15T09:15
-categories: keynotes
+categories: past-keynote
-title: Dr. Lydia Tang Keynote
-slides:
-youtube_key:
+title: Reimagining a More Accessible Future
 ---

 Dr. Lydia Tang is an Outreach and Engagement Coordinator for LYRASIS.
 Previously, she